dalguete/pass-phrase/README.md

 Useful when you have ssh-keys protected with a passphrase and need to set them using and automatic process, with no prompt or user interaction.

-Appeared as a necessity when dealing with some Docker configurations.
+Appeared as a necessity when dealing with some Docker configurations, that required access to key protected sites, but current keys were also passphrase protected.

 Ubuntu PPA
 ==========